doxxx/universal-combat-log/README.md

 # Universal Combat Log

-Universal Combat Log is an iPad app for viewing MMORPG combat logs.
+Universal Combat Log is an iOS 5.1 iPad app for viewing MMORPG combat logs.
 Logs are broken down into fights, which can be view individually.
 For a particular fight, an overview of the fight is shown and you can drill down to get more detailed information about individual players.

 The app uses a binary format (.ucl files) for compactness and speed of loading.
 Text logs from games like Rift and WoW have to be converted to UCL files before they can be viewed in the app.
 The [Universal Combat Log Desktop](https://github.com/doxxx/universal-combat-log-desktop) app can be used to convert Rift and WoW text combat logs to UCL files.